Annapurna Short Circuit - 9 Days

 What can we witness during the Annapurna short-circuit trek?

 We can witness the colorful trees full of flowers with a delightful fragrance that originates from the various types of blooms that germinate during the season.
-We can see the encompassing perspectives of Manang town following well-established trials and passing traditional villages, along with woodlands, as we move higher, which is the main course of magnificent landscape enchantments of Annapurna short-circuit trekking.
+We can see the encompassing perspectives of Manang town as we follow well-established trails and pass through traditional villages, along with woodlands, as we move higher, which is the main course of the magnificent landscape enchantments of the Annapurna Circuit trek.

-Even though it is considered remarkable for fascinating and exciting views of the Annapurna range, this trek is equally challenging and at the same time full of hardships.
-In Annapurna Short Circuit trekking, as we reach the region of the Thorong La pass at 5,416 m (17,700 ft), due to high altitude, snow, and unfavorable natural conditions, which make it sometimes frosty when it snows.
+Even though it is considered remarkable for its fascinating views of the Annapurna range, this trek is equally challenging and, at the same time, full of hardships.
+In the Annapurna Short Circuit trek, as we reach the region of the Thorong La pass at 5,416 m (17,700 ft), due to high altitude, snow, and unfavorable natural conditions, which sometimes make it frosty when it snows.

-But endeavors are subtle when it comes to the views of 3 fabulous peaks of the world known as Mount Annapurna (8,091 m), Mount Dhaulagiri (8,167m), and Mount Manaslu (8,163 m).
-This is one of the classic and rewarding treks in Nepal and probably on this planet, offering radiant views of these three High Himalayas.
-The Annapurna Himalayan range is one of the finest in the Himalayas around the world, which has its charm; that’s why tourists around the world are always thrilled for this fascinating trip of a lifetime, always known as the Annapurna short circuit trek that takes you right around the significant Annapurna Himalayas.
+However, endeavors are subtle when it comes to the views of the three fabulous peaks of the World, known as Mount Everest (8,848 m), Mount Kanchenjunga (8,586 m), and Mount Makalu (8,463 m).
+This is one of the classic and rewarding treks in Nepal, and possibly the World, offering breathtaking views of the three highest Himalayan peaks.
+The Annapurna Himalayan range is one of the finest in the Himalayas, boasting a charm that is why tourists from around the World are always thrilled about this fascinating trip of a lifetime, known as the Annapurna Circuit Trek.
+This trek takes you right around the significant Annapurna Himalayas.

 What to expect during the Annapurna short circuit?

-The Annapurna short circuit begins with a drive to Besisahar, which is the main town before the start of the trek.
-From Besisahar we take a jeep ride towards Chame and spend the night there.
-After Chame, we head towards pisang.
-This day we will be trekking across the roadway, which can be dusty till we reach pisang.
+The Annapurna short circuit begins with a drive to Besisahar, which is the main town, before the start of the trek.
+From Besi Sahar, we take a jeep ride to Chame and spend the night there.
+After Chame, we head towards Pisang.
+Today, we will be trekking across the roadway, which can be dusty, till we reach Pisang.

 After reaching Pisang for the next day, trekkers have the option to go towards Manang through Kyarun Danda or take the trail, which involves the roadway and heads towards Mustang.
-From Pisang to Manang special, the easy way is going to be dusty.
+From Pisang to Manang, the special route is going to be dusty.

-After reaching Manang, we can take a good break, relax, and chill, and the happiest thing is now we will be trekking properly on the trekking trail, which will not involve any roadway.
-The next day we have a rest day in Manang.
-During this day we will be hiking and sleeping low.
+After reaching Manang, we can take a well-deserved break, relax, and unwind.
+The best part is that we will now be trekking properly on the trail, which will not involve any roadways.
+The next day, we had a rest day in Manang.
+On this day, we will be hiking and camping at a low elevation.
 We can go towards Gangapurna Glacier or the 100 Monastery Hill.

-After our rest day we head towards Yak Kharka, which is the last big town before reaching Thorang Phedi, and we will spend the night here.
-The food is good and the views are brilliant from here; tree lines will start disappearing.
+After our rest day, we head towards Yak Kharka, which is the last big town, before reaching Thorang Phedi, and we will spend the night here.
+The food is good, and the views are brilliant from here; trees will start disappearing.

-From Thorang Phedi we will be going towards the high camp, spending the night here before attempting the Thorong Pass.
-There is only one hotel at Thorang Phedi, which means the accommodation and the rooms must be shared in case the hotel is packed.
+From Thorang Phedi, we will be going towards the high camp, spending the night here before attempting the Thorong Pass.
+There is only one hotel at Thorang Phedi, which means that accommodation and rooms must be shared if the hotel is fully booked.

-The big day attempting the Thorong Pass: We start really early so it's going to be cold, freezing cold in the morning time, and after reaching the Thorong top, we will spend some time here and head down towards Muktinath, spend the night there, and finally end our trip.
+The big day attempting the Thorong Pass: We start early so that it will be cold in the morning.
+After reaching the Thorong La top, we will spend some time here and head down towards Muktinath, spend the night there, and then conclude our trip.

 Day